U. S. States and Canadian Provinces:

 IMPORTANT: Send it by Priority Mail!

-Include the original letter from your SRS surgeon (unless the surgeon complete the top part of the form as above) and a certified copy of the name change order, and a check for $15.00 made out to "Vital Records".
+Include the letter as mentioned above and a check for $15.00 made out to "Vital Records".
 Additional copies are $2.00 each.

 Indiana (update 2009)